 Britney Ever After – Lifetime – 2 hours and 0 minutes

 Britney Spears was a girl from Louisiana set to go on her first tour and tour bus as an opening act for ‘NSync.
 She was instructed by her mom and manager to keep her boyfriend, Reggie, a secret for her image and brand.
 Britney is riding high on her success and loves being on tour with her friends.
 However, she makes a love connection with Justin Timberlake.
 With love in her heart, he helps her get through the hard times of her parents fighting and her dad’s drinking.
 But when they are both on tour, they question each other fidelity and their relationship falls apart.
-She tries to go on, but is still hurt.
-She reaches out to Justin when her parents divorce but gets nowhere.
+She tries to go on but it still hurts.
+She reaches out to Justin when her parents’ divorce but gets nowhere.
 She then has a string of failed marriages, 2 children, and an epic breakdown … all in front of the camera.

 Sigh.
-If they don’t let you use the artist music, it’s a bad movie.
+If they don’t let you use the artist’s music, it’s a bad movie.
 The actors did what they could but nothing could save it.
 The actress does a great job getting Britney’s iconic voice but the story is lacking … everything.
 This biopic can be skipped and you will learn nothing from it.
 It’s based on nothing but tabloids and rumors.
 Watch The New Edition Story instead.
 This movie is a waste of time for you, the actors, and Lifetime.

 I give it 0 out of 5 stars

 Someone who loves me because I am Britney Jean, not Britney Spears – Britney

 If it’s nobody’s business in the first place, it’s not really lying – Simone

 I’m dreaming about boys but saving myself for Jesus – Larry

 Their both adults, you’re not responsible – Justin